 Section 4 Standing Committees

-- The Committee on Curriculum and Instruction shall be a standing committee and shall consist of six faculty members, including at least one each from the main disciplinary divisions and one from interdisciplinary programs, and one College Lecturer.
+2. The Committee on Curriculum and Instruction shall be a standing committee and shall consist of six faculty members, including at least one each from the main disciplinary divisions, and one College Lecturer.
 It shall study the educational philosophy, policy and programs of the College and make recommendations concerning them to the College Faculty.
 Specifically, the Committee shall make recommendations to the College Faculty concerning:

-- The Committee on Budget and Planning shall be a standing committee and shall consist of five faculty members, including at least one each from the main disciplinary divisions and one from inter disciplinary programs.
+5. The Committee on Budget and Planning shall be a standing committee and shall consist of five faculty members, including at least one each from the main disciplinary divisions.
 The functions of the committee are to study the allocation of funds within the College of Liberal Arts and Social Sciences, and to make recommendations to the Dean on space, facilities, and budget development and planning within the College.
 It shall report to the College Faculty at least once a year.

-- The Committee on E-Learning shall be a standing committee and shall consist of five faculty members, including at least one from each of the disciplinary divisions of the College and one from the interdisciplinary programs, and one College Lecturer.
+8. The Committee on E-Learning shall be a standing committee and shall consist of five faculty members, including at least one from each of the disciplinary divisions of the College, and one College Lecturer.
 The Committee shall monitor the development and status of online courses and programs, within the College; act as liaison between the University Center for eLearning and academic units in the College; consult with faculty and programs offering and/or developing new online curriculum; and make recommendations to the Dean on policies related to online courses and programs.

 Section 5 Peer Review Committee